-- Contact numbers for friends and family members to ask for help. - Providing professionals or agencies to contact during crisis, including Suicide Prevention Lifeline 1-800-273-TALK (8255) and local emergency numbers. - Refer to onsite behavioral health or conduct a supported warm handoff to offsite behavioral health for effective evidence-based treatments that directly target suicidal thoughts and behaviors rather than focusing on specific diagnoses (e.g., depression, anxiety).
-The interventions with the most robust evidence include: - Following-up with a patient by initiating a non-demand caring contact - Dialectical behavior therapy - Suicide-specific cognitive behavioral therapy - Collaborative assessment and management of suicide risk (CAMS) - Offer case management services as needed to support suicidal patients in treatment. - Track "suicide risk" as a separate item in a patient's problem list when risk factors are present independent of whether suicidal ideation has been expressed. - Document patient information related to suicide care and referrals. - The Joint Commission recommends the provider(s) to "Document why the patient is at risk for suicide and the care provided to patients with suicide risk in as much detail as possible, including the content of the safety plan and the patient's reaction to and use of it; discussions and approaches to means reduction; and any follow-up activities taken for missed appointments, including texts, postcards, and calls from crisis centers."
+- Refer to onsite behavioral health or conduct a supported warm handoff to offsite behavioral health for effective evidence-based treatments that directly target suicidal thoughts and behaviors rather than focusing on specific diagnoses (e.g., depression, anxiety).
+The interventions with the most robust evidence include: - Following-up with a patient by initiating non-demanding caring contacts. - Dialectical behavior therapy. - Suicide-specific cognitive behavioral therapy. - Collaborative assessment and management of suicidality (CAMS). - o Offer case management services as needed to support suicidal patients in treatment. - Document patient information related to suicide care and referrals. - The Joint Commission recommends the provider(s) to "Document why the patient is at risk for suicide and the care provided to patients with suicide risk in as much detail as possible, including the content of the safety plan and the patient's reaction to and use of it; discussions and approaches to means reduction; and any follow-up activities taken for missed appointments, including texts, postcards, and calls from crisis centers."

-• Follow-up and Support After a Suicide Attempt
+Follow-up and Support After a Suicide Attempt

-- Provide contact and support during transition from in-patient to out-patient setting. - Assess suicide risk at every visit within the same organization or between organizations as care is transitioned. - Ensure supported pathway to adequate and timely care, as outlined above.
+- o Ensure the patient is connected to evidence-based follow-up treatment. - Provide contact and support during transition from an inpatient to outpatient setting. - Refer to peer support specialists after inpatient care, if available. - Assess suicide risk at every visit within the same organization or between organizations as care is transitioned. - Ensure supported pathway to adequate and timely care, as outlined above using: - Collaborative safety planning - Onsite or referral to evidence-based treatments. - Case management. - Documentation.